sebadob/hiqlite/README.md

 Hiqlite is an embeddable SQLite database that can form a Raft cluster to provide strong consistency, high availability (which is where `Hiqlite` derives from), replication, automatic leader fail-over and self-healing features.

-## Project Status

-This project is in an early phase and I have some things on the TODO before I can release the first v0.1.0.
-Until these TODO's are finished, I will not care about any changelog or something like that, because it costs more time and effort than it's worth at this point.

-However, you can take a look at the integration test (`hiqlite/tests/`) or the example.
-These do work fine so far.
-I do have many panics (that hopefully don't happen) and assertions in case of logic errors all over the code.
-I'd rather have my application panic so I can catch the error immediately than missing an error log and ending up in an inconsistent state.

-Issues and discussions are not available on purpose in this early stage.
-It would simply not make any sense before v0.1.0.
-I will also push directly to `main` until it's hitting the first release, which will most probably break the examples from time to time.
-There is a working [0.0.6 Tag](https://github.com/sebadob/hiqlite/tree/v0.0.6), just in case I do break them.

-The project itself is pretty useable by now.
-The TODO's are mainly about documentation, more examples and making the `Client` work for remote-only databases.
-The `hiqlite_server` is working fine so far as well.
-It can generate a basic starter config for testing on localhost and should be straight forward to use.

 ## Why

 Why another SQLite replication solution?
 Other projects exist already that can do this.
 The problem is that none of